Augusta University is proud to be a designated Center of Academic Excellence, specifically

 in the area of Cyber Defense (CAE-CD).
 This designation is sponsored jointly by the

-National Security Agency (NSA) and the Department of Homeland Security.
+National Security Agency (NSA) and several federal agencies.

 All regionally accredited two-year, four-year and graduate level institutions in the